Use the search to find what you are looking for

 A cancer diagnosis is frightening for patient, family and friends.
 Not to know where this strange, invasive, disease has originated in the body is a double blow.
 CUP patients face unique psychological and social concerns.
 We exist to offer information and support to CUP patients, their families and friends; whilst raising awareness of this problem to stimulate action that will improve treatment.

-Please note: We are no longer a registered charity (reasons shown here) and unable to accept donations; but we are supporting CUP research through The Christie Hospital (see this page for CUP donations).
-However, we continue to maintain this site as a source of information for patients, carers, clinicians and researchers.
+Please note: We are no longer a registered charity (reasons shown here) and unable to accept donations; but we are supporting CUP research through The Christie Hospital (see this page for CUP donations) and we continue to maintain this site as a source of information for patients, carers, clinicians and researchers.